 Shortly after opening my own business I received a 3-month global photo and film assignment for a non-profit aid organization.
 That trip revealed the best and worst of everything but also our common humanity.
 And sense of natural wonder.

-Travel has seen me variously receive Maya, Inca and Celtic blessings; survive earthquakes, hurricanes, riots and explosions; be taken into police custody; elude thieves; drop my pants on stage in China; dance in the Andes; back up a Beefeater at the Tower of London, and suffer the indignity of mistakenly being named in a press release as an air-cured Crallé ham from the Alto Adige region of Italy (!).
+Travel has seen me variously receive Maya, Inca and Celtic blessings; survive earthquakes, hurricanes, riots and explosions; be taken into police custody; elude thieves; drop my pants on stage in China; dance in the Andes; back up a Beefeater at the Tower of London, and suffer the indignity of somehow being named in a press release as an air-cured Crallé ham from the Alto Adige region of Italy.

 As an Olympus Visionary I’ve tested equipment, produced social media content, given live presentations and contributed to the design of the company’s flagship cameras.
-Oly cameras were my entry into the digital world and continue to serve me well, although I am no longer affiliated with either the company or its successor, OM Digital Solutions.
+Oly cameras were my entry into the digital world and continue to serve me well although I am no longer affiliated with either the company or its successor, OM Digital Solutions.